Monday - Friday

 Blurred picture of medical and nursing team.

-We are a nationally-commissioned NHS specialist service based at Ninewells Hospital in Dundee, commissioned by NHS Scotland and serving the whole of Scotland.
+We are a small, multi-disciplinary team based at Ninewells Hospital in Dundee, commissioned by NHS Scotland and serving the whole of Scotland.
 We offer specialist treatment for Obsessive-Compulsive Disorder (OCD) and depression.
-Our team is small, but highly-specialised.
+The team is made up of psychiatrists and specialist nurses.

-The current waiting time below is for Scottish patients seen in the last two years.
+The average (median) waiting time for Scottish patients seen in the last two years is below.
+Non-Scottish referrals will take longer.

 Average waiting time (referral to 1st appointment):